RakhithJK/FelisCatus-SwitchyOmega-wiki/Development-schedule.md

 ### Status
 **Partially done** : The UI of all settings and some profile types is done.
 Working on UI for profile settings and popup menu now.

-Due to FelisCatus's being fully occupied of other things (and the fact that FelisCatus is **very lazy**), the finish date had to be put off again.
+Due to FelisCatus's being fully occupied of other things (and the fact that FelisCatus is **very lazy**), the finish date was put off for 3 times.

-**3rd** estimated finish date: 2012-08-10
+**Almost finished** by 2012-08-13.
+Minor tweaks could happen later.

 ## Interaction code
 Users should be able to change the settings via the UI.
 Things like switching among profiles and saving settings should be implemented by FelisCatus.

 ### Status
+FelisCatus is now working on the background page.

-Estimated finish date: 2012-08-20
+Estimated finish date: 2012-08-25

 ## Overall testing
 [[SwitchySharp]] could not be updated any more after Late September 2012 because [manifest version 1 starts to be phased out][manifestVersion].
 So this project should enter [[stable]] as soon as possible.
 Branches should be set up for [[beta]] and [[stable]] releases.